chrisgrieser/finder-vim-mode/README.md

 - *move*: `m` marks the current selection as "to be moved."
 The next paste-operation `p` moves the files.
 - *cross-move*: If you have *exactly* two Finder windows open, `x` moves the selection to the other window.
 - *context-menu*: can be opened with `q` and navigated via `hjkl`.
 Use `esc` or press `q` again to close the context-menu.
-- The find mode triggered via `f` works similarly to `f` in vim, expecting another character afterwards. `fh`, for example, would jump to the next file which starts with the letter `h`.
+- *Find mode* triggered via `f`, works similarly to `f` in vim, expecting another character afterwards.
+For example, `fh` jumps to the next file which starts with the letter `h`.
+- *GitHub*: `ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.
 - Tip: You can "deactivate" the macOS Desktop via `defaults write com.apple.finder CreateDesktop false`.
 This way, `b` (going to the next finder window) never focuses the desktop.
 - Consult the [vim help](https://vimhelp.org/) for the Ex commands you are not familiar with.